NATO stresses Afghan commitment despite US withdrawal

 But in July, at a NATO summit, all members agreed to extend funding for the embattled Afghan security forces until 2024.

-For many NATO members, the most reassuring figure in the US administration was defence secretary and former Marine Corps general Jim Mattis, who dramatically resigned on Thursday.
+Syria and the broader Middle East are central to EU concerns about terrorism and migration.

+Lungescu stressed how important the former Marine Corps general had been to NATO.

-"Secretary Mattis has made a key contribution to keeping NATO strong and ready to deal with the significant security challenges we face," Lungescu said.
+"Secretary Mattis has made a key contribution to keeping NATO strong and ready to deal with the significant security challenges we face," the NATO spokeswoman said.

 "He is widely respected as a soldier and a diplomat...
 We are grateful for the iron-clad commitment of the United States to NATO.
 US leadership keeps our transatlantic alliance strong."